Vintage Audio Institute

 The invention and production of instruments began in the pre-Roman era with the manufacturing of refined bagpipes and various percussive instruments.

-The Renaissance opened the flood gates of creativity with the birth of both the Melodrama and Opera as musical artforms in Florence, while the production of mandolins and stringed instruments culminated in the workshop of a certain violin maker in Cremona called Stradivarius.
+The Renaissance opened the flood gates of creativity with the birth of the Opera as musical artforms in Florence, while the production of mandolins and stringed instruments culminated in the workshop of a certain violin maker in Cremona called Stradivarius.

 But there is a more recent chapter of Italian culture and instrument manufacturing that hasn’t yet received the respect and attention it deserves.

 By the 1960s, Italy’s economy was booming, and many new instrument manufacturers were introduced while existing ones diversified and scaled up their production to include electronic instruments such as organs, guitars, amplifiers and echo effects.
-In the early 70s, these companies wanted to match their foreign competitors by introducing new types of instruments : synthesizers, drum machines and effects units.
+In the early 70s, these companies wanted to match their foreign competitors by introducing synthesizers, drum machines and effects units to a mostly domestic market.

 Vintage Audio Institute